mitchwagner/mixpy/README.md

 will still occur instantaneously in the background, but this additional feature will provide a means of exposing incorrect programs that read or write at inappropriate junctures.

+## Contribution Guidelines
+- Methods should be declared/implemented before they are used